gravitee-lab/poc_cci_api_one_wlfow/README.md

 * You can re-run a workflow of a pipeline Definition
 * You cannot run a workflow of a pipeline "for the first time".

-So basically solution is to filter the desired workflow using bracnhes filter.
+So basically solution is to filter the desired workflow using branches filter.

 # Added feature